-- (i) The proposed development complies with the provisions of all relevant LDP policies and with and associated supplementary guidance, and takes account of any relevant non-statutory guidance - (ii) The proposed dwelling can be sustainably accommodated within or immediately adjoining the identified cluster boundary.
+- (i) The proposed development complies with the provisions of all relevant LDP policies and associated supplementary guidance and non-statutory guidance; - (ii) The proposed dwelling can be sustainably accommodated within or immediately adjoining the identified cluster boundary.
 The cluster should not exceed a total of 15 residential units; and - (iii) The proposed development meets the specific requirements for the rural grouping within which it is sited [as set out within SG].

-Supplementary Guidance on rural housing clusters will be prepared as part of LDP2.
+Supplementary Guidance on rural housing clusters will be prepared as part of EALDP2.